RasaHQ/rasa/docs/nlu/components.rst

 Sparse features only store the values that are non zero and their positions in the vector.
 Thus, we save a lot of memory and are able to train on larger datasets.

+By default all featurizers set two kind of features: one for the sequence and one for the sentence.
-By default all featurizers will return a matrix of length ``(number-of-tokens x feature-dimension)``.
+The sequence features are a matrix of size ``(number-of-tokens - 1 x feature-dimension)``.
-So, the returned matrix will have a feature vector for every token.
+The matrix contains feature vector for every token in the sequence except the ``__CLS__`` token, hence the ``number-of-tokens - 1``.
 This allows us to train sequence models.
-However, the additional token at the end (e.g. ``__CLS__``) contains features for the complete utterance.
+The sentence features are represented by a matrix of size ``(1 x feature-dimension)``.
+The matrix contains the feature vector for the complete utterance, e.g. the ``__CLS__`` token.
-This feature vector can be used in any bag-of-words model.
+The sentence features can be used in any bag-of-words model.
 The corresponding classifier can therefore decide what kind of features to use.

 .. _MitieFeaturizer: